RFA0608/QQS3C/README.md

      ↳ "ctrl_obs_q.py" is a quantized version of "ctrl_obs.py".
    * ctrl_obs_enc.py

      ↳ "ctrl_obs_enc.py" is a BGV-type encrypted with re-encryption method of "ctrl_obs_q.py" with openFHE.
-This code is not available.
+This code is **not available**.
 4. **arx_model**:Using ARX transformed from observer:
    * ctrl_arx.py